lukasz-glen/hashless-tokens/README.md

 Smartcontracts are not using even a fraction of it, and they are not indended to.

-Standard solidity variables, area variables, share storage.
+Standard solidity variables - area variables - share storage.
-If a contract has two `mapping` variables, they both are using the whole storage.
+If a contract has two `mapping` variables, they are both using the whole storage.
 Probability of collision is astronomical.

-Here is proposed an alternative approach.
+In this work there is proposed an alternative approach.
 Each variable gets its own separate storage space.
 It is straightforward for a simple variable like `uint256 public totalSupply`,